sbt/junit-interface/README.txt

       regular expressions (in a comma-separated list).
 Non-matched tests are ignored.
 Only individual test cases are matched, not test classes.
 Use sbt's "test-only" command instead to match test classes.

+  -Dkey=value Temporarily set a system property for the duration of the test
+      run.
+The property is restored to its previous value after the test has ended.
+Note that system properties are global to the entire JVM and they can be modified in a non-transactional way, so you should run tests serially and not perform any other tasks in parallel which depend on the modified property.

 In sbt 0.10+, you can set default options in your build.sbt file: